Sustainability

 The Cleaning Industry and Sustainability: Clean and Green for the Future

-Sustainability is driving many economies throughout the world.
-The guidelines for limiting global warming call for reducing the net emissions of carbon dioxide and other greenhouse gases by 50 percent before 2030 and to no net emissions by 2050, a goal commonly known as Net Zero.
-This goal is requiring companies to evaluate their strategies for going green.
+Sustainability now shapes economic policy across most of the world.
+The guidelines for limiting global warming call for cutting net emissions of carbon dioxide and other greenhouse gases by 50 percent before 2030, and reaching no net emissions by 2050 — the target widely known as Net Zero.
+That deadline is forcing companies to take a hard look at how they go green.

 Key Takeaways